bahrus/carbon-copy/README.md

 The combination of the set-props c-c element and the get-props c-c element creates a connection just like if the target element (xtal-json-editor in this case) were directly embedded in the containing page.

+### Event bubbling (experimental)

+The c-c element also propagates events coming from Polymer-based elements included in the template, if the element gets properties from the container.
+See demo/PolymerTests/PolymerTest.html for an exmple.

 ## Future enhancements: